 Did You Know?

 We offer on-time dentist appointments and provide warm scented facial towels and fleece blankets for our patients, so everyone can feel comfortable.

-Dr. Murphy believes that oral health care is a team effort… between everything you do at home to care for your teeth, and everything we do here in our dentist office.
+Dr. Murphy believes that dentistry and oral health care is a team effort… between everything you do at home to care for your teeth, and everything we do here in our dentist office.
 Please do not hesitate to call us if there is anything that we can do to help you achieve your oral health goals.